 I started seeing a naturopath and an acupuncturist, and my life began to change.
 They listened to me, believed everything I said I felt inside, and showed sincere care and dedication to helping me uncover what was going on.

 After 21 days on antibiotics, the length of treatment suggested by the IDSA, I wrote this blog post.
-You may find it interesting.
-One thing is certain: I was not "cured" after 21 days, and I don't know how anyone with a chronic infection possibly could be.
+One thing is certain: I was not "cured" after 21 days.
 I am still on antibiotics, and will be for an indefinite amount of time, as are many of the other brave individuals in the Lyme Disease community.

-Slowly, my body regulated.
-I worked to support my lymphatic system and kept with my regimen.
-And slowly but surely, I noticed improvements.
-My friends and loved ones noted how much better I seemed.
-My doctor and naturopath were pleased with my progress.
-And now, over a year after diagnosis, I feel like I am starting to get my life back.
+Slowly, my body has regulated.
+I have worked hard to support my lymphatic system and kept with my regimen.
+And slowly but surely, I am noticing improvements.
+My friends and loved ones have noted how much better I seem.
+My doctor and naturopath are pleased with my progress.
+Over a year after diagnosis, I feel like I am starting to get my life back.

-My journey isn't over; I have a lot more treatment to go.
-I tried reducing my dose a few months ago and was met with a flare up in symptoms that left me calling in sick to work and spending days in my rocking chair. now on a full dose again, I have indefinitely postponed my plans to go to grad school in Portland, and am focusing on completing my personal healing journey.
-I don't know how much longer I need treatment; my symptoms and test results will determine when the time is right.
+My journey isn't over.
+I tried reducing my dose a few months ago and was met with a flare up in symptoms that left me calling in sick to work and spending days in my rocking chair.
+Now on a full dose again, I have indefinitely postponed my plans to go to acupuncture school in Portland, and am focusing on completing my personal healing journey.
+I don't know how much longer I need to do this; my symptoms and test results will determine when the time is right.
 This unknown factor bothers me, I hate not knowing "when" I'll be "better".
 So I try to live in the now, and appreciate all the blessings I have.
 I'm a Lyme warrior, and I will get through this.
-Compared to many Lyme Disease patients, my symptoms are relatively moderate, and I am worlds more functional than many of my Lymie friends.
 I feel fortunate everyday for whatever stroke of luck has allowed me to heal in the ways that I have.